LeaderPortfolio

 Acquired the Los Angeles Dodgers

-Led Guggenheim Baseball Management to purchase the Los Angeles Dodgers.
+Led Guggenheim Baseball Management's acquisition of the Los Angeles Dodgers.

 1999